 - Google PageRank – I’ll compare the “PageRank” of each site.

-- Web Page Analytics – I’ll compare key site statistics such as page views and website visitors
+- Web Page Analytics – I’ll compare key site statistics, such as page views and website visitors.

-- Inbound Links – I’ll look at inbound links as an indicator of website popularity
+- Inbound Links – I’ll look at inbound links as an indicator of website popularity.

 Part 2 of this Internet miniseries will analyze actual results once the techniques discussed below have had time to germinate.
 Project Constraints / Disclaimers As mentioned earlier, this study is designed for demonstration and discussion purposes – it is not a scientific study.
-Moreover, this is not an attempt to highlight tricks or methods designed to fool the search engines.
-Although this site and study are designed to be informational and educational, it is not clear if and how the experimental nature of these sites will affect their search engine indexing.
+Moreover, this is not an attempt to highlight tricks or methods intended to fool search engines.
+Although this site and analysis are designed to be informational and educational, it is not clear if and how the experimental nature of these sites will affect their search engine indexing.
 Rich Website – SEO Techniques Used for Ascribed below, several standard search engine optimization techniques were used to improve the usability and visibility of the home page.
 I assume that Rudy would consult with reputable Internet marketing consultants and employ techniques recommended and approved by search engines.

-A. Techniques Used: Keyword Research In my recent article “Web Page Keywords – Do’s and Don’ts,” which you can review or download, I discuss how to find keyword phrases that are related to your business and that your potential customers actually use in Google, Yahoo! or other Internet search engines and directories.
+A. Techniques Used: Keyword Research In my recent article “Web Page Keywords – Do’s and Don’ts,” which you can review or download, I discuss how to find keyword phrases that are related to your business and that your potential customers use in Google, Yahoo! or other Internet search engines and directories.

 - Overture Keyword Selector Tool – inventory.overture.com/d/searchinventory/suggestion/